 Montessori Tasting Bottles have a love/hate relationship in the classroom.
 The tastes included in the original work are not exactly what most taste buds jump for joy to try out.
-Still, this gustatory work develops and refines a child sense of taste in a remarkable way.
+Still, this gustatory work develops and refines a child’s sense of taste in a remarkable way.

 You can buy a beautiful set of Tasting Bottles and Tray for an extremely reasonable price from Montessori Services but this material is quite easy to create.

-The Tasting Bottles Lesson
+Montessori Tasting Bottles Lesson

 - Invite the child to the sensorial area.
 Identify exercise.
-Have the child to get a good drink of water.
+Have the child get a good drink of water.

 - Have the child fill a pitcher with water, and then pour a glass for the taster and a bowl for rinsing the spoon.